Menu

 Factory Lighting Guide

-Understanding the lighting that spaces like manufacturing plants, factories, and other facilities need is very crucial for the owners as well as the electricians who carry out the process.
+Understanding industrial lighting that spaces like manufacturing plants, factories, and other industrial spaces need is very crucial for the owners as well as the electricians who carry out the process.

 The process gets further complicated by the high risk of accidents and other hazards that exist in these spaces.

-Both things complicate each other as poor lighting increases the risk factor significantly.
+Both things complicate each other as poor lighting increases the risk factor significantly in industrial environments.

-The Illuminations Engineers Society and American National Standards Institute have designed factory lighting standards that have been readily adopted by OSHA.
+IES ( Illuminating Engineering Society ) and ANSI ( American National Standards Institute ) have designed factory lighting standards that have been readily adopted by OSHA to ensure occupational safety standards.

 The metric of measurement for light levels is called lux (one lumen per square meter) and a lux meter follows the same metric.